datameet-pune/datameet-pune.github.io/README.md

 ### Satyamey Jayate Water Cup 2017

   * See http://paanifoundation.in/ and http://www.paanifoundation.in/en/get-involved/ for details.
+  * [List of participating villages](http://bit.ly/villagenames) published by Paani Foundation
-  * [list of participating villages](https://drive.google.com/open?id=1SyIZ1xqaJk5TTF_LUWsYIdngia1gGho9PUrbs2KWwrw) : table with columns: region, district, taluka, village (marathi and english)
+  * Curated [list of participating villages](https://drive.google.com/open?id=1SyIZ1xqaJk5TTF_LUWsYIdngia1gGho9PUrbs2KWwrw) : table with columns: region, district, taluka, village (marathi and english)

 To do: